Wang Jin-pyng

 Wang Jin-pyng (王金平 (Ông Kim-pêng, Wáng Jīnpíng); born March 17, 1941) is a Taiwanese politician.
 He served as President of the Legislative Yuan from 1999 to 2016, which makes him Taiwan's longest-serving legislative speaker.
-Once a leading figure of the Kuomintang (KMT), Wang is considered to be soft-spoken and a conciliatory figure who has often brokered deals between the KMT and opposition DPP.
-Due to his longevity, experience and influence in political scene, he is a widely respected figure in Taiwanese politics.
-He was replaced by Democratic Progressive Party's Su Jia-chyuan as President of the Legislative Yuan after a decisive victory for the DPP in the 2016 election.
+Once a leading figure of the Kuomintang (KMT), Wang brokered deals between the KMT and opposition DPP.
+He was replaced by Democratic Progressive Party's Su Jia-chyuan as president of the Legislative Yuan after a decisive victory for the DPP in the 2016 election.